 Studies show that loneliness, especially with age, may increase stress and have bad health effects, too.
 Hugging someone makes us immediately feel closer to that person and lessons those lonely feelings.

 Many requiring therapy in life do so from a result of a lack of love.
 We must all feel loved to be fulfilled in life.
 Love gives us something very special in just small or simple things.

-So from birth (perhaps before) touch (hugs) and love, are a must, for healthy mind, body and heart.
+So from birth (perhaps before) touch (hugs) and love, are a must, for a healthy mind, body, and heart.
 Are hugs and love enough to keep the doctor away?